dstl/YAWNING-TITAN/docs/source/config_file.rst

  * **attacked_nodes:**
     The blue agent can see all the nodes that have recently been attacked
  * **special_nodes:**
-    The blue agent can see all of the special nodes (entry nodes, high value targets)
+    The blue agent can see all of the special nodes (entry nodes, high value nodes)
  * **red_agent_skill:**
     The blue agent can see the skill level of the red agent